Updated: 16 March 2017

 - Exit at exit #4 at Gangbyeon Station.

-- Walk across the road into the bus terminal (Dong-Seoul) and simply buy a bus ticket to Sokcho.
+- Walk across the road into the bus terminal (known as Dong-Seoul Bus Terminal or the East Seoul Bus Terminal) and simply buy a bus ticket to Sokcho.
 The cost at time of writing was 17,300 Won and travel time including stops was 3 hours.
 Don’t get all wound up about whether to buy the express bus or not.
 Just buy a ticket for the next departing bus — there are over 40 departures per day to Sokcho between about 6am and 11pm.

 - Note: The Dong-Seoul Terminal is a different terminal to the Seoul Express Terminal which is in Gangnam.
 If you catch a bus from the Seoul Express Terminal, the instructions below are more or less the same, but the departure point is in Gangnam (Metro Line 3 Orange).
 Buses from the Seoul Express Terminal are direct whereas buses from Dong-Seoul drop off along the way.